 AS: But I like to do different things.
 I mean, I’m talking with Fox Entertainment about doing an unscripted show.
 So I like to do different things.
 I don’t tend to like to repeat myself, so if there’s an opportunity to do something new and bizarre and different and push the envelope and avoid the cookie-cutter, I kind of leap at it.
 So that’s what Bullet in the Face represented, and I’m thrilled, because it was a short run and…the network didn’t support it, but Shout Factory is, so a lot of people are now seeing it for the first time.
 So I hope it gets a cult.
 Because I’d like to have two cult shows to my name.
 [Laughs.]

-Tags: Alan Spencer, Alfred Hitchcock, Andy Kaufman, Anthony Perkins, Barry Took, Bullet in the Face, Dan Pasternack, Dieter Horn in Night Port, Eddie Izzard, Eric Roberts, IFC, Kurt Paul, Leonard Nimoy, Marty Feldman, Marty Feldman: Biography of a Comic Legend, Mel Brooks, Robert Ross, Sledge Hammer!, Star Trek: The Motion Picture, Taxi, The Facts of Life, The Ghost Writer, The Last of Sheila, The Nutt House, William Shatner
+Tags: Alan Spencer, Alfred Hitchcock, Andy Kaufman, Anthony Perkins, Barry Took, Bullet in the Face, Dan Pasternack, Dieter Horn in Night Port, Eddie Izzard, Eric Roberts, IFC, Kurt Paul, Leonard Nimoy, Marty Feldman, Marty Feldman: Biography of a Comic Legend, Mel Brooks, Robert Ross, Sledge Hammer!, Star Trek: The Motion Picture, Taxi, The Facts of Life, The Ghost Writer, The Last of Sheila, The Light from the TV Shows, The Nutt House, Will Harris, William Shatner